 For legal counsel and prime contractors.
 Independent onsite verification of a supplier's CMMC readiness before a contract is signed.
 Produces a structured findings record suitable for legal review and contract negotiation.

 A short, focused engagement.
-I review an existing SSP against your actual environment and identify where the document and the operation diverge before a C3PAO does.
+I review an existing SSP against the contractor's actual environment and identify where the document, SPRS score, evidence, and operation diverge before a government or external review.

 Private briefings for leadership that translate CMMC obligations into business terms: contract exposure, remediation cost, realistic timeline, and the decisions leadership needs to own rather than delegate.